Chocolatier Ginger Elizabeth Hahn ’03, Julia Child’s Guidance

-From an early age, Ginger Elizabeth Hahn was curious about cooking.
-Her interest was piqued by Julia Child’s cooking shows and the Great Chefs series.
-But it was a culinary summer camp at The Culinary Institute of America at Greystone that really struck a cord.
-“I was 16 and it was a week-long program,” recalls Ginger, chef/owner of Ginger Elizabeth Chocolates in Sacramento, CA. “I got to stay on campus and it was an amazing experience.
+From an early age, Ginger Elizabeth Hahn was curious about cooking but it was a summer camp at The Culinary Institute of America at Greystone that really struck a cord.
+“I was 16 and it was a week-long program,” recalls Ginger, chef/owner of Ginger Elizabeth Chocolates in Sacramento and San Francisco, CA. “I got to stay on campus and it was an amazing experience.
 I knew from the first day there that I wanted to go to the CIA.”

-After graduating from high school, finances kept Ginger close to home and she attended Santa Barbara City College.
-Ginger received a certificate in Hotel, Restaurant, and Culinary Arts.
-She joined the Women’s Santa Barbara Culinary Guild and had the opportunity to actually meet Julia Child.
+After graduating from Santa Barbara City College with a certificate in Hotel, Restaurant, and Culinary Arts, Ginger joined the Women’s Santa Barbara Culinary Guild and met Julia Child.
 “She gave me advice on scholarships, especially the one offered by the International Association of Culinary Professionals,” says Ginger.
 “It took me three years but I finally got the scholarship and that enabled me to go to the CIA in Hyde Park, NY.”

 “I knew the CIA was the best.
 I pinched myself every day thinking I must be dreaming,” Ginger remembers.
 “The campus had great energy.
 The chef-instructors brought years of experience to the classrooms and kitchens.
 I wanted to achieve pastry excellence and the CIA gave me the skills to reach for my goal.”

 After graduation, Ginger apprenticed under World Pastry Cup gold medalist En-Ming Hsu ’92 at the Ritz-Carlton in Chicago.
 “It was an amazing, intense learning experience.
-We would test dishes 10, 15, even 20 times before they made it onto the menu.
-That’s something I still do to this day,” says Ginger.
-“Without the CIA I wouldn’t have worked with Jacques or En-Ming.
+We would test dishes 10, 15, even 20 times before they made it onto the menu,” says Ginger.
+“Without the CIA I wouldn’t have worked with En-Ming.
 My degree helped me get my foot in the door at great establishments where I continued to learn and grow as a chef.”
-To be closer to her family, Ginger returned to California.
-She served as pastry chef at Masque Ristorante in El Dorado Hills for three years.

 Ginger is committed to purchasing her chocolate from producers who pay at or above fair trade prices to growers and invest in improving farming communities.
 “We make our own jam in house using fruit from local sustainable farms, use organic dairy products whenever possible, and about 90% of our packaging is made in the U.S.,” says Ginger.
 She also makes sure her employees are treated fairly and receive health care benefits.

-Justifiably proud of her success in business, Ginger also has a rewarding home life.
-“We have three beautiful kids, a great support system, and a chocolate shop with a happy team of employees,” says Ginger.
 “You have to work really hard in the industry, always striving for perfection, making good hiring and managing decisions, and being fair with customers and purveyors.
-It’s hard owning your own business, but absolutely worth it.”
+It’s hard owning your own business, but absolutely worth it,” Ginger says.